 7 Are shareholder activists part of the corporate scene?
 How have they influenced M&A?

-The corporate environment in Japan has been slow to adapt to accommodate shareholder activism.
-There are reasons, such as the traditional view that companies are run for all stakeholders and not just shareholders, and the large number of cross-shareholdings among large Japanese conglomerates.
-Business decisions in Japan have also often been consensus-driven with little deviation from a group approach.
+The corporate environment in Japan has been slow to adapt to shareholder activism.
+The traditional view that companies are run for all stakeholders and not just shareholders, and the large number of cross-shareholdings among Japanese conglomerates are some of the causes.
+Business decisions have often been consensus-driven, with little deviation from a group approach.

 8 Take us through the typical stages of a transaction in your jurisdiction.

 The process is not markedly different from that in other economies.
 Initial contact may be made by the company itself (through networks of friendly C-suite members) or through an intermediary such as an investment bank.
 The first step would be to sign a non-disclosure agreement and move to preliminary information disclosure (eg, disclosure of the past two to three years of financial records).
 Preliminary valuations are then conducted, a letter of intent is signed and the parties move to due diligence.

 The scope and level of due diligence conducted is not dissimilar to that of other jurisdictions and depends entirely on the buyer’s risk appetite, the nature of the target and the transaction size.
 Documents are commonly uploaded in a VDR.
 Legal advisers prepare interim and final due diligence reports and conduct interviews and Q&A sessions with the target company’s management and employees.
 Prior to covid-19, due diligence documents were usually paper-based and interviews were conducted in person; however, covid-19 accelerated the trend of digitalising the entire due diligence process, and with the exception of site visits, most of the process is now conducted online.